floydcraft/cardano-etl/README.md

 [Cardano ETL](https://github.com/floydcraft/cardano-etl) is a proposal for [Project Catalyst Fund3](https://cardano.ideascale.com/a/dtd/Cardano-ETL-Public-BigQuery-Data/334530-48088) and will support transformation of Cardano blockchain data into convenient formats like CSV, JSON Newline, GCP PubSub, and relational databases.

-Initially we will support exporting CSV, JSON Newline Delimited, and GCP PubSub.
+Initially we will support exporting CSV, JSON Newline Delimited, GCP PubSub.
+We will also operate a passive stakepool that streams in realtime to a public BigQuery dataset for everyone to use using PubSub/Dataflow pipeline/BigQuery.

 We will expand into additional convenient formats in later phases and milestones likely based on the success of this Fund3 effort (both technology and vlog lessons/amas/deep dives).

-If you want instant Cardano data and you rather not export the blockchain yourself using `cardanoetl`; please checkout the quickstart below for our realtime public BigQuery data!
+If you want instant Cardano data and you rather NOT export the blockchain yourself using `cardanoetl`; please checkout the quickstart below for our realtime public BigQuery data!

 ## Quickstarts
 ### Public BigQuery data: GCP BigQuery Console